In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 Carbohydrates are one of three macronutrients, alongside fats and proteins.

 That means that carbohydrates cover a wide range of food — and it’s not just the cakes, breads, pastas, and potatoes that most think of.
-Vegetables, beans, and fruits are carbohydrates, too.
+Vegetables, beans, and fruits are technically carbohydrates, too.

 As the primary energy source for the human body, your body needs carbohydrates to survive, thrive, repair, and grow.